-Why ELP Only Sort Of Reunited for ‘Emerson, Lake and Powell’
+Why ELP Only Sort of Reunited for ‘Emerson, Lake and Powell’

 Palmer, at the time, was still contractually obligated to Asia, the prog-rock supergroup he'd co-founded with King Crimson vet John Wetton and ex-Yes guitarist Steve Howe after ELP folded.
 But neither Emerson nor Lake had found much in the way of solo success outside the group, so when Emerson's label suggested a reunion, it proved a difficult idea to resist even without a third of the trio on board.

 "I did a whole bunch of demos for Geffen Records at the time.
 They gave me a $10,000 advance to come up with 10 demos.
 I thought 'Okay, that’s great.
 I’ll do it.'
-So, I came up with the demos," Emerson laughed to Innerviews.
+So, I came up with the demos," Emerson told Innerviews.
 "And Geffen heard it and said, 'You know what, Keith?
 This would be great if you played it with Greg and Carl.'"

 Half-jokingly telling the Los Angeles Times that he and Emerson got back together "to make money," Lake admitted his own solo woes.
 "My solo records were in the wrong direction.
 I had played with keyboards all those years.
 But I'm a guitar player.
 I wanted an opportunity to play with other guitar players.
 But that direction wasn't the best thing for my career.
 It was a real mistake."